PDF Texas Hazlewood Act Exemption Application For Continued 2026

 Contact us

+Only one child will use Hazlewood Legacy benefits at a time.
+Can I transfer my unused hours to multiple children under Legacy?
 Yes.
 However, you can only transfer unused hours to one eligible child at a time, you may not exceed 150 hours total, regardless of how you distribute the hours among multiple children.

-The Hazlewood Exemption Act is a Texas benefit that provides qualified veterans, spouses and dependent children with an education benefit of up to 150 hours of tuition exemption and required fee charges at Texas public institutions of higher education.
+The Hazlewood Act Exemption is a Texas benefit that provides qualified veterans, spouses and dependent children with an education benefit of up to 150 hours of tuition exemption and required fee charges at Texas public institutions of higher education.